jlafata/hello-rest/README.md

 # hello-rest

-A jersey rest project which  exposes a rest get to say return hello.
+    A jersey rest project which  exposes a RESTFUL get to return a greeting

 this project has two branches.
 ```